 I'm a wife and a mama of 2 in Madison, Wisconsin, which was a shock (to my body and my family) since I came from the south.
 But God had called me here for graduate school at UW-Madison, in math, and has kept me here as I stayed, settled in, and grew a family.
 It was here that I launched into a career path with twists and turns that has landed me with the best job I could ask for, as a Noonday Collection Ambassador.
 In other words, I'm a stylist, a storyteller, a connector, and an advocate.
 I'm in the business of connecting people to each other and the world around them, through story and through resources to put compassion into action.
 I long to grow the market for Noonday's artisan partners, who are doing amazing work in their communities by using business as a vehicle for social change for people in vulnerable circumstances.
 And along the way, I've found many women in my community are after the same thing as me: practical ways to be a better steward of the earth, and neighbor to our fellow humans, through fair trade fashion and also so much more.
-And so I created the Kind Consumer Challenge to give us community and resources to do just that, right from where we are.
+And so I created the Kind Consumer Challenge to give us community and resources to do just that.

-You can usually find me chilling with/wrangling my kids (ages 5 and 7), folding endless laundry while binge-watching Netflix, and working my business, often from my couch in PJs (fitting for a stylist, no?) or from one of the local fair trade coffee shops that I frequent.
+You can usually find me chilling with/wrangling my kids (ages 6 and 8), folding endless laundry while binge-watching Netflix, and working my business, often from my couch in PJs (fitting for a stylist, no?) or from one of the local fair trade coffee shops that I frequent.
 (Drink of choice these days: almond milk cappuccino, in the biggest mug you'll give me, pretty please.)
 I'm a lover of books but reader of too few, a board-game player, a mostly-real-food cook, a mild homebody who also loves gathering people and longs for more travel and exploration of this beautiful world.